 State charter schools.
 An application for the establishment of a state charter school must be submitted to the SBE for approval and filed with the local or regional board of education in the school district in which the state charter school is to be located.
 The SBE will: (a) review the application; (b) hold a public hearing on such application in the school district in which the school is to be located; (c) solicit and review comments on the application from the appropriate local or regional board of education, and from the local or regional boards of education for school districts that are contiguous to the district in which such school is to be located; and (d) vote on a complete application within 90 days of receipt of the application.
-The SBE may approve an application and grant the charter for the state charter school by a majority vote of the members of the state board present and by voting at a regular or special meeting of the state board called for such purpose.
-The SBE may approve the application and grant the charter for the state charter school for up to five years and may allow the applicant to delay its opening for a period of up to one school year in order for the applicant to fully prepare to provide appropriate instructional services.
-The SBE may condition the opening of such school on the school's meeting certain conditions, determined by the Commissioner to be necessary, and may authorize the Commissioner to release the charter when the Commissioner determines such conditions are met.
+The SBE may approve an application and grant the initial certificate of approval for the charter for the state charter school by a majority vote of the members of the state board present and by voting at a regular or special meeting of the state board called for such purpose.
+The SBE may condition granting the initial certificate of approval for the charter for the state charter school on the applicant meeting certain conditions determined by the Commissioner of Education to be necessary and may authorize the Commissioner to release the initial certificate of approval for the charter when the commissioner determines such conditions are met.
+After an initial certificate of approval for a charter for a state charter school is deemed a charter pursuant to C.G.S. § 10-66bb(a)(2), such charter may be valid for a period of time of up to five years.
+The SBE may allow the applicant to delay its opening for a period of up to one school year in order for the applicant to fully prepare to provide appropriate instructional services.
+Any initial certificate of approval granted by the SBE to a state charter school shall include academic and organizational performance goals, developed by the SBE, that set forth the performance indicators, measures and metrics that will be used by the SBE to evaluate the charter school.